jqnatividad/qsv/README.md

 qsv stats wcp.csv --output wcpstats.csv
 ```

+## Interpreters
-## Python
+### Python

-The `python` feature is NOT enabled by default on the pre-built binaries, as doing so requires it to statically link to python, which presents distribution issues, as various operating systems have differing bundled Python versions.
+The `python` feature is NOT enabled by default on the prebuilt binaries, as doing so requires it to statically link to python, which presents distribution issues, as various operating systems have differing bundled Python versions.

 If you wish to enable the `python` feature - you'll just have to install/compile from source, making sure you have the development libraries for the desired Python version (Python 3.6 & up are supported) installed when doing so.